My Journey with Generative AI in the creative industries

 Coding and Development

 Replit: A collaborative coding platform with AI-assisted features, great for prototyping interactive media.
 Ethical Rating: 3/5 - Focuses on code suggestions, reducing IP concerns, but training data details are sparse.
-I haven't used this tool yet, but I am itching to.
-Coding is not my kung fu, a little expression writting in After Effects, Zappar, node-based editing in Cinema 4D or script writing in Monday.com are my limitations.
-So, suddenly being able to potentially create something so far outside of my skill set is quite exciting, even if only to produce a concept prototype before handing over to a professional backend/frontend developer or programmer, blows my mind a little.
+Coding is not my kung fu, a little expression writing in After Effects, Zappar, node-based editing in Cinema 4D or script writing in Monday.com are my limitations.
+So, suddenly being able to potentially create something so far outside of my skill set is quite exciting, even if only to produce a concept prototype before handing over to a professional backend/frontend developer or programmer, which blows my mind a little.
+I am currently using this to create add-ons for Canva and Express.
+It can also generate SVG UI elements and toolkits to be edited in Figma.

 3D geometry